 Here is a sample template that you can take print out of to make your own BBT-CM chart:

 There are fixed spaces to note every little detail, from the dates covered to the cycle number and specifics for each day of the period.
 You can note the date, day of the week and the time at which you note the BBT.
 Mark a dot against the temperature observed.
 Examine CM type according to the key provided and enter the corresponding letter.
 Tick or cross the days that you had sex on.

 Women tend to lose track of their period and often fumble even when asked about the typical lengths of their periods by the gynaecologist.

 A lot of symptoms including susceptibility to cold and digestive sensitivities can often be explained based on your menstrual cycle.
 Also, natural methods are better than any external intervention to plan your pregnancy.

 Understanding your BBT chart will help you take things into your own hands and understand the signals your reproductive system gives you.
 Tracking your BBT and CM helps you plan better at your own end.
+Right from how to take basal body temperature to figuring out the basal body temperature if you conceive, this article helps you through it all.
 Whether or not you are planning to start a family, these indicators will surely be of huge importance to make that call.